chris-dot-exe/AwesomeLog/README.md

 # AwesomeLog

-AwsomeLog is a inplace replacement of the default log package with some extended features.
+AwesomeLog is a inplace replacement of the default log package with some extended features.

-Mainly **AwsomeLog** provides functionality to define log levels as well as a **PrettyPrint** function to niceley and readable print out objects.
+Mainly **AwesomeLog** provides functionality to define log levels as well as a **PrettyPrint** function to niceley and readable print out objects.
 It also shows the filename and line of code on logs  with a level of **DEBUG** or **VERBOSE**